 These bone cells are former osteoblasts which have become flat and pancake-shaped and line the entire surface of the bone.
 They are responsible for the immediate release of calcium from the bone if the blood calcium is too low.
 They also protect the bone from chemicals in the blood which dissolves crystals (such as pyrophosphate).

 They also have receptors for hormones and factors that initiate bone remodeling.

 Other Bone Cells

-Other cells are described, including reticular cell which are found within the mesh-like storma of the bone marrow, and possess both osteogenic and haemopoietic potencies; endosteal cell which may be connected tissue cells or resting osteoblasts and fibroblasts with a basophilic cytoplasm and round nucleus.
+The endosteal cell may be connected tissue cells or resting osteoblasts and fibroblasts with basophilic cytoplasm and round nucleus.